 National Center for Medical Rehabilitation Research (NCMRR)

-Through basic, translational, and clinical research, NCMRR aims to foster development of scientific knowledge needed to enhance the health, productivity, independence, and quality of life of people with physical disabilities.
+Through basic, translational, and clinical research, NCMRR fosters development of scientific knowledge needed to enhance the health, productivity, independence, and quality of life of people with physical disabilities.

-The center's National Advisory Board on Medical Rehabilitation Research meets twice a year to discuss NCMRR's portfolio and research directions.
-Parts of the meetings are open to the public and minutes and other related information are available.
+Learn more about the center's National Advisory Board on Medical Rehabilitation Research, which meets twice a year to discuss NCMRR's portfolio and research directions.

-NCMRR also led the development of the NIH Research Plan on Rehabilitation (PDF 1.5 MB) for the conduct, support, and coordination of medical rehabilitation research across NIH.
+Check out the NCMRR-led NIH Research Plan on Rehabilitation (PDF 1.5 MB), which outlines the conduct, support, and coordination of medical rehabilitation research across NIH.

 • Theresa Cruz, Director